 For vegetarians and vegans, a more realistic macro ratio would be 25-30% protein 40-45% carbs and 30-35% fat.

 This will make hitting your macro targets much more achievable eating whole foods since most plant-based protein-rich foods also come with their fair share of carbs.

 For those more interested in building muscle and strength training, a plant-based protein supplement can really help with getting some extra protein in.
 These supplements have come a long way over the years and there are many brands that taste delicious.

 I suggest you choose a brand that is at least 20-30 grams of protein per scoop and one that’s low in carbs and fat.
-(You’ll get plenty of those two macros through whole food sources.)
+One brand we’ve tried is Vega Sport Protein (see at Amazon).

 On nutritional labels, fiber is included in a food item’s total carbs but much of the fiber you eat isn’t digestible and doesn’t provide the body with energy.

 If you are active and trying to lose weight, it’s important that you are fueling that activity properly – avoiding too much of a calorie deficit.